Book-Cadillac 100th Anniversary Exhibition

 logoWhen it opened on December 8, 1924, thirty-three-story Book-Cadillac Hotel was the tallest building in Detroit and the tallest hotel in the world.
 The elegant Louis Kamper-designed building at the corner of Washington Boulevard and Michigan Avenue featured 1,136 rooms (each with private bath), several luxurious ballrooms, and a WCX radio broadcast station.

-As the hotel prepares to mark its 100th anniversary, the Detroit Historical Society has partnered with the Westin Book Cadillac team to create an on-site historical exhibition that will recognize its century of history.
+As the hotel prepares to mark its 100th anniversary, the Detroit Historical Society has partnered with the Westin Book Cadillac team to create an on-site historical exhibition to recognize its century of history.

-Former employees, guests, and anyone with an artifact or memory from the hotel’s past can contact us to inquire about adding it to the display!
-Do you have an item or story to share?
+Do you have an item or story from the Book-Cadillac's history to share?
 Contact Tracy Irwin at tracyi@detroithistorical.org to find out how you can contribute to the exhibition.